×

 If you are thinking about moving to France, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in France varies greatly depending on the area and type of accommodation.
 Overall, it is generally more expensive to rent than to own property, although buying a property in France can be an expensive venture due to high taxes and notary fees.
-The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," remarked one in France.
+The cost of housing in Paris is particularly high, but in other parts of the country, prices can be quite affordable," explained one expat living in France.

 What are typical rental prices for expats in France?